Anne Lister

-Life
+Biography

+Early life and education

-Anne Lister was the second child and eldest daughter of Jeremy Lister (1753–1836) who, as a young man in 1775, served with the British 10th Regiment of Foot in the Battles of Lexington and Concord in the American War of Independence.
-In August 1788, he married Rebecca Battle (1770–1817) of Welton in East Riding, Yorkshire.
+Anne Lister was the second child and eldest daughter of Captain Jeremy Lister (1753–1836) who, as a young man in 1775, served with the British 10th Regiment of Foot in the Battles of Lexington and Concord in the American War of Independence.
+In August 1788, he married Rebecca Battle (1770–1817) of Welton in the East Riding of Yorkshire.
 Their first child, John, was born in 1789 but died the same year.
 Anne Lister was born in Halifax on 3 April 1791.
-In 1793, the family moved to an estate named Skelfler House at Market Weighton.
-Skelfler was where young Anne spent her earliest years.
+The family moved in 1793 to an estate named Skelfler House at Market Weighton, which is where Anne spent her earliest years.
 A second son, Samuel, who was close to Anne, was born in 1793.
-The Listers had four sons and three daughters, but only Anne and her younger sister, Marian (born 13 October 1798), survived past 20 years old.
+The Listers had four sons and three daughters, but only Anne and her younger sister Marian (born 13 October 1798) survived past 20 years old.

-At the age of seven, she was sent to a school run by a Mrs Hagues and a Mrs Chettle in Agnesgate, Ripon.
-Between 1801 and 1804, Lister was educated at home by the Reverend George Skelding, the vicar of Market Weighton.
-On her visits to her aunt Anne and uncle James at Shibden Hall, the Misses Mellin gave her lessons.
-In 1804, Anne Lister was sent to the Manor House School in York (in the King's Manor buildings), where Anne met her first love, Eliza Raine (1791–1860).
-Eliza was the illegitimate, half-Indian daughter of an East India Company surgeon in Madras, brought to Yorkshire after his death and set to inherit a substantial amount of money.
-Anne and Eliza shared a bedroom at the boarding school, but Anne was asked to leave after two years.
-Eliza expected to live with Anne as an adult, but Anne began affairs with other women including Isabella Norcliffe and Mariana Belcombe.
-In despair and frustration, Eliza became a patient at Clifton House Asylum, run by Mariana's father, William, in 1814.
-Eliza Raine was later transferred to Terrace House in Osbaldwick and died there on 31 January 1860 and is buried in the Osbaldwick churchyard across the road.
+At the age of seven, Lister was sent to a school in Agnesgate, Ripon, run by a Mrs Hagues and a Mrs Chettle.
+Between 1801 and 1804, she was educated at home by the Reverend George Skelding, who was the vicar of Market Weighton.
+Whenever she visited her aunt Anne and Uncle James at Shibden Hall, the Misses Mellin gave her lessons.

 While being educated at home, Lister developed an interest in classical literature.
-In a surviving letter to her aunt from 3 February 1803, a young Lister explains "My library is my greatest pleasure...
+In a surviving letter to her aunt from 3 February 1803, the eleven-year-old Lister explains, "My library is my greatest pleasure...
 The Grecian History had pleased me much."

+Relationship with Eliza Raine

+In 1805, Anne Lister was sent to the Manor House School in York (in the King's Manor buildings), where Anne met her first love, Eliza Raine (1791–1860).
+Raine was the illegitimate, half-Indian daughter of an East India Company surgeon in Madras, brought to Yorkshire after his death and set to inherit a substantial amount of money.
+Lister and Raine shared a bedroom at the boarding school.
+Raine later became a patient at Clifton House Asylum, run by Belcombe's father, William, in 1814.
+Eliza Raine was later transferred to Terrace House in Osbaldwick and died there on 31 January 1860.
+She is buried in the Osbaldwick churchyard across the road.